php-dev-br/laravel-doc-pt-br/authorization.md

         //
     }

-<a name="guest-users"></a>

-### Guest Users

-By default, all gates and policies automatically return `false` if the incoming HTTP request was not initiated by an authenticated user.
-However, you may allow these authorization checks to pass through to your gates and policies by declaring an "optional" type-hint or supplying a `null` default value for the user argument definition:

-    <?php

-    namespace App\Policies;

-    use App\User;
-    use App\Post;

-    class PostPolicy
-    {
-        /**
-         * Determine if the given post can be updated by the user.
-         *
-         * @param  \App\User  $user
-         * @param  \App\Post  $post
-         * @return bool
-         */
-        public function update(?User $user, Post $post)
-        {
-            return $user->id === $post->user_id;
-        }
-    }

 <a name="policy-filters"></a>
 ### Policy Filters

 For certain users, you may wish to authorize all actions within a given policy.
 To accomplish this, define a `before` method on the policy.
 The `before` method will be executed before any other methods on the policy, giving you an opportunity to authorize the action before the intended policy method is actually called.
 This feature is most commonly used for authorizing application administrators to perform any action:

     public function before($user, $ability)
     {